BradCrumb/BC_ZFLessCompiler/README.md

 This module has the following requirements:

-* ZendFramework 2.2.5 or greater
 * PHP 5.3.0 or greater.
+* ZendFramework 2.2 or greater
-* Lessc by Leafo.net in the vendor map
+* Lessc by Leafo.net in the vendor map (default git clone will do) 0.3.9 or greater

 ## Installation